Commbank home loan rates

 Mortgage borrowers may also be able to earn discounts by combining a Commonwealth Bank home loan with other CBA products, such as credit cards and insurance.
-Commonwealth Bank isn’t Australia’s biggest home loan lender because it offers the lowest mortgage rates or most flexible products or best customer service.
-Instead, it attracts customers because of its large branch network, consistent marketing and strong brand.
+Commonwealth Bank may not offer the lowest mortgage rates or the most flexible products, but it is well-known for its large branch network and strong brand.

 Commonwealth Bank home loans review

 Because CBA is so big and well-known, and because almost everyone knows somebody who is a CBA customer, many mortgage customers regard a Commonwealth Bank home loan as a relatively reliable option in a confusing mortgage market.